mozilla-services/docs/source/token/apis.rst

 **X-Client-State**

-    An optional string that can be sent to identity a unique configuration of client-side state.
+    An optional string that can be sent to identify a unique configuration of client-side state.
 It may be up to 32 characters long, and must contain only characters from the urlsafe-base64 alphabet (i.e. alphanumeric characters, underscore and hyphen) and the period.